 - Class 350– The maximum allowable internal testing temperature for this safe is less than 350 degrees F. These safes were designed to store paper documents.

 This UL test places an empty, locked safe into a furnace which has been pre-heated to 2000 degrees F. The safe must remain inside for a predetermined amount of time without exploding.
 If, no explosion occurs, the furnace is turned off and the safe is allowed to cool inside.
 Once, sufficiently cooled, a detailed inspection takes place to determine the safes performance and usability.

 During a fire a building’s structural integrity may become compromised due to the flames and high temperatures.
 Thats why the Fire Impact Test was developed.
 This optional test simulates the effects of a safe dropping through the collapsing floors of a three story building, and is conducted immediately after the Explosion Hazard Test.
 Within, two minutes of being removed from the furnace, the safe is hoisted 30 feet high and dropped onto a pile of bricks which are resting on a solid concrete slab.
 The safe is inspected for damage and, if it appears intact, it is returned to the furnace for re heating.
 After, a predetermined amount of time the furnace is turned off, and the safe is allowed to cool.
 Once, cooled, the safe is removed and carefully examined for damage and heat transmission.

 LocksmithonCall handles many different security locksmith services.

-Our security locksmith services come with affordable rates and speedy service times.
+Our residential locksmith services come with affordable rates and speedy service times.

 If you live in Bressi Ranch, Cardiff, Carlsbad, Carmel Valley, Del Mar, Encinitas, La Costa, Oceanside, Olivenhain, Rancho Santa Fe, Solana Beach communities we would love to serve you!